ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Message Signature

 This payload is the actual the ECDSA signature portion over a message.

+### Lock assertion Claims and Format
+This is the format of the set of claims regarding the state of the asset in the origin network.
+The claims are network-dependent in the sense that different asset networks or systems may utilize a different asset locking (disablement) mechanism.

 ## Negotiation of Security Protocols and Parameters